project-akri/akri-docs/proposals/dra-device-model.md

 5. Do we accept exclusive allocation at first, or take a dependency on the alpha consumable capacity gate to preserve `capacity` semantics?
 6. Is the DRA scheduler and kubelet path acceptable on resource-constrained edge nodes?
 7. Do we still want the 2023 intent of Akri as a DRA reference implementation, now that KEP-4381 already cites Akri as motivation?
+8. One DRA driver for Akri, or one per Discovery Handler?
+The examples above assume one per handler, so each handler owns its driver name and `DeviceClass` selects on `device.driver`.
+A single driver keeps kubelet registration static, which matters because Discovery Handlers register with the Agent at runtime.
+Per-handler drivers mean registering and unregistering kubelet plugins as handlers come and go. [akri-docs#88][3] chose one per handler, using subdomains of `driver.akri.sh`.

 ## References